MarcusCalidus/marcuscalidus-svg-panel/README.md

 ## 0.0.5
 * ace editor for code editing
 ## 0.0.4
-* panel now runs smoothly in IE11 (added neccessary polyfill)
+* panel now runs smoothly in IE11 (added necessary polyfill)
 ## 0.0.3
 * fixed bug with onInit function in Grafana 5
 * new method for injecting SVG via Snap svg library